rehanvipin/area-42/README.md

 Please read the short license before using the software [LICENSE](https://github.com/rehanvipin/area-42/blob/master/LICENSE.md).

-All bugs and requests can be reported under the issues coloumn [Issues](https://github.com/rehanvipin/area-42/issues).
+All bugs and requests can be reported under the issues column [Issues](https://github.com/rehanvipin/area-42/issues).